-The ICANN (Internet Corporation for Assigned Names and Numbers) Board of Directors ("Board") shall consist of sixteen voting members ("Directors").
-In addition, five non-voting liaisons ("Liaisons") shall be designated for the purposes set forth Section 9 of this Article.
-Only Directors shall be included in determining the existence of quorums, and in establishing the validity of votes taken by the ICANN (Internet Corporation for Assigned Names and Numbers) Board.
+The ICANN Board of Directors ("Board") shall consist of sixteen voting members ("Directors").
+In addition, five non-voting liaisons ("Liaisons") shall be designated for the purposes set forth in Section 9 of this Article.
+Only Directors shall be included in determining the existence of quorums, and in establishing the validity of votes taken by the ICANN Board.